The purpose of this study is to evaluate the impact of radiation therapy on the strength and histology of normal and cancerous bone.

 - Is otherwise healthy

 If you agree to participate, your pet will receive a course of palliative radiation therapy (that which should alleviate pain associated with the primary OSA, but not cause acute side effects) consisting of two successive daily treatments of 8 Gy radiation (total over the 2 days of 16 Gy) under general anesthesia.
+Palliative radiation therapy will be FREE OF CHARGE (an approximately $2800 value).

 Tumors located near the shoulder or hip will require a planning CT.
 Those further down the leg may not.